CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Adjust-Roads.md

 To open the panel, either:

-* Open the TM:PE [](Toolbar.md), then click the road/roundabout you want to customise
+* Open the TM:PE [](Toolbar.md), then click the road/roundabout you want to customize
     * This only works if none of the TM:PE tools are active; if you are in a tool, exit it first.
-* Or, click the _name_ of the road/roundabout you want to customise
+* Or, click the _name_ of the road/roundabout you want to customize
-    * This is a shortcut for opening the [](Traffic-Routes-Info-View.md) info view, then selecting the * *Adjust Roads** tab, then clicking the road/roundabout you want to customise :)
+    * This is a shortcut for opening the [](Traffic-Routes-Info-View.md) info view, then selecting the * *Adjust Roads** tab, then clicking the road/roundabout you want to customize :)

 ### Applicators